Day 1 - Arrive in Ambleside

 Mountain Route – 10 miles (16.5km) and 1150m of ascent.

 You leave Buttermere on a long, steady climb on good terrain with views of the Sail Beck and Rigg Beck valleys.
-The superb views continue as you cross the Newlands Valley, walk under the famous Cat Bells before joining the Cumbria Way, through glorious woods, eventually bringing you out on the shores of Derwent Water before strolling to the pretty market town of Keswick where you will spend the night.
+The superb views continue as you cross the Newlands Valley, walk under the famous Cat Bells before joining the Cumbria Way, through glorious woods, eventually bringing you out on the shores of Derwent Water before strolling to the pretty market town of Keswick where you will spend the night – visit one of the cosy pubs or coffee shops for a celebration and well deserved rest.

 10 miles (16 km) and 490m of ascent.